the-strawhecker-group/aim/docs/README.md

 - Metrics
 - Normalizations

-Each component has a discovery endpoint to obtain metadata for dynamic.
+Each component has a discovery endpoint to obtain the available items with full metadata.

 ### Aggregation